ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-realflight.rst

      - sim_vehicle.py -f flightaxis:192.168.x.x - -map - -console
 - back on RealFlight push the red "RESET" button on the transmitter, or spacebar on PC
 - after about a minute, the vehicle should be visible on the SITL map
 - from within SITL type ``param load <filename>``  to load the parameter found in the same directory as the model.
 You may have to load them again, after typing ``param fetch``, in order to load parameters that require enabling before presenting their parameter set.
 And, in some cases, you may even need to restart SITL in order for some new parameters, such as output function changes, to take effect.

-This can be avoided if you add the parameter file during the start of SITL with the "--add-param-file=*pathtofile* "....ie: sim_vehicle.py -f flightaxis:192.168.x.x - -map - -console --add-param-file=*pathtofile* -w.
+.. tip:: the above can be avoided if you add the parameter file during the start of SITL with the "--add-param-file=*pathtofile* "....ie: sim_vehicle.py -f flightaxis:192.168.x.x - -map - -console --add-param-file=*pathtofile* -w.
 This adds the param file as a default and then wipes any previous param changes that may exist in the simulation directory.

 - The performance of the connection can be checked, after connecting to SITL, by opening the "NavGuides" widget in Realflight.
-The "Graphics Frames/Sec" count needs to be over 200 for the vehicle to fly well.
+The "Graphics Frames/Sec" count should be over 200 for the vehicle physics and interactions with the simulation to be accurate.

 .. note:: the above was for a Copter.
 Change the directory to ArduPlane or ArduRover for those types of vehicles before beginning sim_vehicle.py or add the -v <vehicle type> directive when starting it.
 You cannot use a host name for the the address of the windows machine, you must use an IP address.